pachyderm/pachyderm/doc/docs/deploy-manage/manage/use-transactions-to-run-multiple-commands.md

 ![Standard workflow](../../assets/images/transactions_wrong.gif)

+In Pachyderm, a pipeline starts as soon as a new commit lands in a repository.
+In the diagram above, as soon as `commit 1` is added to the `data` repository, Pachyderm runs a job for `commit 1` and `commit 0` in the parameters repository.
+You can also see that Pachyderm runs the second job and processes `commit 1` from the `data` repository with the `commit 1` in the `parameters` repository.
+In some cases, this is perfectly acceptable solution.
-If you need to update both the parameters and the data, this approach does not work.
+But if your job takes many hours and you are only intersted in the result of the pipeline run with `commit 1` from both repositories this approach does not work.

-With transactions, you can ensure that `data` and `parameters` have the latest commits in the same pipeline run.
-The following animation demonstrates how a transaction works:
+With transactions, you can ensure that `data` and `parameters` have the latest commits in the same pipeline job.
+The following animation demonstrates how transactions work:

 ![Transactions workflow](../../assets/images/transactions_right.gif)